Everyone knows what boutique pedals

 The Soft Focus patch is made up from these elements.

+Most of it is pretty self explanatory.
+The compressor and equalizer settings are easy to set up.
+Choose a suitable reverb, set the times, and listen to the video above to the reverb sound on its own to get your reverb to how you want it.
+The left-right delay is also fairly easy.
 The stumbling block is the Symphonic chorus setting.
 It isn't a regular chorus, it has a sort of phased warble to it which adds some movement to the overall sound.
 The above video has the Symphonic chorus on its own.
 I don't have an FX500 now but I do have an SPX90 so that was used to get a good idea of what settings will be needed.
-The sound of the SYmphonic chorus on the SPX90 will be found on the overall video below.
+The sound of the SYmphonic chorus on the SPX90 will be found on the overall video below. (there are physical differences between the units.
+SPX90 is noisier, less clarity, FX500 overall sounds brighter.
+If you go through the various Yamaha rack units, every Symphonic chorus setting will sound a little bit different) Let's get into the Helix then.
+First of all, use stereo elements.
+The overall chain is like this.

 It's only now that the awareness of just how long it has been since the last demo was posted.
 Blame a combination of work, romance, more work, moving house, and work for that.
 In the meantime Windows Movie Maker is no more, Star Ward died for me with The Last Jedi (and don't get me started on Solo), and Avengers went up a level.